makcim392/rocketseat.ci.api/readme_ci_cd.md

 In case there is no ```on:``` statement in the .yml file, the pipeline will not be triggered.
 This is useful in case you want to create a pipeline but not trigger it automatically.

 ![alt text](image.png)

+Under the hood, the on statement uses a Github Webhook to trigger the pipeline.
+This is why it is important to have the .yml file in the ```./github/workflows``` folder, otherwise it will not work.